onescales/review-widget/README.md

 # Additional Notes
 - All code and instructions are as is.
 By reading this repository, readme or any code, you acknowledge that you are solely responsible for your own doings.
 - Link to website article with instructions: https://onescales.com/blogs/main/review-widget
+- You should consider automating the reading/fetching of reviews to that this can be automatic.
+Consider zapier or similar apps.

 Hope you liked this!